MDM1975/http-socket-programming/README.md

 ## How it works

+**Server**

-**Server (server.py):** The server is programmed to listen continuously for incoming connections on `port 8080`.
-When a request is received, the server parses it to determine the HTTP method `(GET, POST, etc.)`, and the requested file.
-It then sends the requested file back to the client if available, or a default file in case the requested file isn't found.
-All requests and responses are recorded in a server-side log file for future reference.
+The server constantly listens for client connections on the specified port.
+When a client connection is accepted, the server reads the HTTP request and constructs a valid HTTP response, including the status line, headers, and the requested file in the response body (for GET requests) or a status message (for PUT requests).

+When terminated, the server closes all open sockets and frees allocated memory, ensuring a graceful shutdown.

+**Client**

-**Client (client.py):** The client initiates communication by sending an HTTP request to the server.
-The client can specify the HTTP method and the file it wishes to access.
-Once the server sends back the file, the client displays a confirmation message indicating the successful retrieval of the file.
+The client initiates communication by sending an HTTP request to the server.
+The client is designed to send GET and PUT requests to the server.
+The command-line arguments dictate the server name or IP address, the server port, the `HTTP method (GET or PUT),` and the path of the requested or uploaded file on the server.

+**GET Method**

+The GET method fetches the specified file from the server.
+If the file is found on the server, the server responds with a "200 OK" message, followed by the file content.
+The server responds with the corresponding error message if the file is not found or the request is invalid.

+**PUT Method**

+The PUT method uploads a file to the server.
+Upon receiving a PUT request, the server expects to receive a file and saves it to disk.
+If the file is successfully received and saved, the server sends the client a "200 OK File Created" response.

 ## How to run

 -   Start the server by executing the command `python3 server.py` in the terminal.
 -   Run the client with the desired HTTP method and file name using the command `python3 client.py <host name> <port number> <http verb> /<file name>`.
-    -   For example, to fetch index.html from the server, you would enter `python3 client.py localhost 8080 GET /index.html`.
+    - To fetch index.html from the server, you would enter `python3 client.py localhost 8080 GET /index.html`.
--   The server will listen for the client's request, process it, and send the appropriate file back to the client.
+-   The server will listen to the client's request, process it, and send the appropriate file back to the client.
--   The client will then display a confirmation message upon successful retrieval of the file, and the server will simultaneously log the request and response in a log file.
+-   The client will then display a confirmation message upon successfully retrieving the file, and the server will simultaneously log the request and response in a log file.

+## Notes
+This project is a basic implementation of HTTP/1.0 using socket programming in Python.
+It should not be used as a production-grade HTTP server due to its simplicity and lack of many standard features and security measures in modern HTTP servers.